Javran/kancepts/docs/exped-config.md

     if the default fleet composition does not have sufficient number of ships, ships matching wildcard type will be used to fill in the blank.

-    For example the default fleet composition is `1CL3DD` for expedition 5, but you can specify to have at least 5 ships with wildcard `DD`.
-By doing so, the fleet composition becomes `1CL4DD` instead of the default one.
+    For example the default fleet composition is `1cl 3dd` for expedition 5, but you can specify to have at least 5 ships with wildcard `dd`.
+By doing so, the fleet composition becomes `1cl 4dd` instead of the default one.

     Notes: